Mount File Storage

 apiVersion: apps/v1kind: Deploymentmetadata:name: filestorage_deployment_namelabels:project: filestorage_deployment_namespec:replicas: 2selector:matchLabels:project: filestorage_project_nametemplate:metadata:labels:project: filestorage_project_namespec:volumes:- name: volume_namepersistentVolumeClaim:claimName: pvc_namecontainers:- name: container-nginximage: nginx:stable-alpineports:- containerPort: 80name: "http-server"volumeMounts:- name: volume_namemountPath: <mount_path>Specify

-<mount_path>- the path to the folder inside the container to which the file store will be mounted. -
+<mount_path>— the path to the folder inside the container where the file storage will be mounted. -

 Apply the manifest: